drydenwilliams/full-time-to-self-employed/README.md

 Capital allowances are a means of saving tax when your business buys a capital asset.
 If you claim capital allowances during the course of the accounting year, you will need to declare it on your Self Assessment tax return.

+### WIP - How do you calculate how much to give as salary and dividend should be paid?
+How ever much you want is based upon the profits so far this financial year and based upon our run rate of X thousand per month.

+The Salary takes into account the personal tax limit.
+If you notice that you get paid 11k/12 = ~£960pm which is tax free.
+Everything paid by dividend them comes under the 50k upper tax bracket.
+But... dividend tax is less.

+**Note:** A dividend can only be paid if the company has profit

 ## Forms

 * **P60:** The P60 summarises their total pay and deductions for the year.